What Is Cloud Hosting?

 Hero image.

-Cloud hosting, also known as cloud computing and on-demand hosting, is an Internet hosting service that is able to power websites and applications through a network of virtual servers that run on multiple physical computers.
+Cloud hosting, also known as cloud computing and on-demand hosting, is an Internet hosting service that can power websites and applications through a network of virtual servers that run on multiple physical computers.
 Unlike other types of hosting, it’s common for a cloud-powered website to draw computing resources, mainly processing power and disk storage, from multiple virtual servers at the same time.
 As a result, cloud hosting provides websites and applications with the best performance and uptime when compared to other hosting solutions.

 Virtualization sits at the core of cloud hosting and gives it the edge over competing hosting models.
 With virtualization, a single physical server can be split into multiple virtual servers that operate as independent units.
 And since each website is powered by multiple virtual servers spread across multiple physical computers, cloud hosting offers unmatched reliability.
-Moreover, this group of virtual servers forms an elastic cloud platform which allows website owners to instantly add and remove computing resources according to their current needs.
+Moreover, this group of virtual servers forms an elastic cloud platform that allows website owners to instantly add and remove computing resources according to their current needs.

 Cloud hosting can be classified as public, private, and hybrid based on the number of users it serves.
 The public cloud is the most popular and affordable solution and is similar to shared hosting since it allows multiple users to host their websites and applications on the same set of servers.
 In contrast, the private cloud is dedicated to a single user which makes it considerably more expensive.
 Lastly, the hybrid cloud is utilized by organizations that opt to use public and private clouds at the same time.